iter8-tools/iter8/doc_files/iter8_install.md

 ## Uninstall _iter8_

 If you want to uninstall all _iter8_ components from your Kubernetes cluster, first delete all instances of `Experiment` from all namespaces.
-Then you can delete iter8 by running the following command from the top directory of your copy of the **_iter8_controller_** repository:
+Then you can delete iter8 by running the following command:

 ```bash
 kubectl delete -f https://raw.githubusercontent.com/iter8-tools/iter8-controller/master/install/iter8-controller.yaml